sushil2601/javaScript_practise/REACT.md

 Q. Render props
 Ans:-

     .Render Props is a technique for sharing logic between components using a function as a child.
     .It allows one component to provide data or behavior to another via a render function.

 Q. Difference b/w JSON and JavaScript object
 Ans :-

-    JavaScript object :- A JavaScript Object is a data structure in JavaScript used to store key-value pairs.
+    .JavaScript object :- A JavaScript Object is a data structure in JavaScript used to store key-value pairs.

         Ex:- const person = {
                 name: "John",